forcedotcom/cli/releasenotes/README.md

     sf org login web --client-app agent-app --username jdoe@example.com --client-id 3MVG9XgkMlongstring --scopes "sfap_api chatbot_api refresh_token api web"
     ```

-    We added the new `--client-app` flag to the `agent preview` command which you use to specify the link to the connected app.
+    Then use the new `--client-app` flag of the `agent preview` command to specify the link to the connected app.
 For example:

     ```bash
-    sf agent preview --client-app agent-app --target-org my-org
+    sf agent preview --api-name "Resort_Manager" --client-app agent-app --target-org my-org
     ```

+    (sfdx-core PR [#1188](https://github.com/forcedotcom/sfdx-core/pull/1188), plugin-auth PR [#1306](https://github.com/salesforcecli/plugin-auth/pull/1306), plugin-agent PR [#157](https://github.com/salesforcecli/plugin-agent/pull/157))

 * NEW: We're happy to announce that the Source Mobility feature is now generally available (GA)!
 With this feature you can move source files within your local Salesforce DX project without the source-tracking feature thinking that you've deleted and then recreated a metadata component.